How to Fix the NVIDIA Installer Failed Error

-There are many reasons why an NVIDIA installation may fail, the most common being when you’re upgrading the Operating System to Windows 10.
-During that time, Windows Update simultaneously tries to download GPU drivers in the background, a process that takes about 10 minutes.
-If you attempt to launch a driver installation within those 10 minutes, it’s highly likely you’ll get the error.
+There are many reasons why an NVIDIA installation may fail, the most common being when upgrading the Operating System to Windows 10.
+During that time, Windows Update simultaneously tries downloading GPU drivers in the background, which takes about 10 minutes.
+If you attempt to launch a driver installation within those 10 minutes, you’ll likely get the error.

 The error is common with Windows 10 PCs, but thankfully, there are ways of efficiently dealing with the problem.
 We will outline those methods below so that you can resume your smooth Windows experience.